telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * It is not recommended to use virtual scrolling together with grouping, hierarchy, or editing.

-* Virtual scrolling relies on calculating the average row height based on already loaded data&mdash;having a large variance of row heights or an unknown number of rows that are not bound to data (such as group headers) might cause unexpected behavior.
+* Virtual scrolling relies on calculating the average row height based on already loaded data.
+Having a large variance of row heights or an unknown number of rows that are not bound to data (such as group headers) might cause unexpected behavior.

 * Provide for a page size of the Grid that is large enough, so that the table rows do not fit in the scrollable data area.
 Otherwise the vertical virtual scrollbar will not be created.
 The page size of the Grid must be over three times larger than the number of visible table rows in the data area.

 * A scrollable Grid with a set height needs to be visible when initialized.
 In this way the Grid adjusts the height of its scrollable data area in accordance with the total height of the widget.
-In certain scenarios the Grid might be invisible when initialized&mdash;for example, when placed inside an initially inactive TabStrip tab or in another widget.
+In certain scenarios the Grid might be invisible when initialized - for example, when placed inside an initially inactive TabStrip tab or in another widget.
 In such cases use either of the following options:
     * Initialize the Grid while its element is still visible.
-    * Initialize the Grid in a suitable event of the parent widget&mdash;for example, in the `activate` event of the TabStrip.
+    * Initialize the Grid in a suitable event of the parent widget - for example, in the `activate` event of the TabStrip.

-* Because of height-related browser limitations (which cannot be avoided), virtual scrolling works with up to a couple of million records.
-The exact number of records depends on the browser.
+* Because of height-related browser limitations (which cannot be avoided), virtual scrolling works with up to 1-2 million records.
+The exact number of records depends on the browser and the row height.
 If you use a row count that is larger than the browser can handle, unexpected widget behavior or JavaScript errors might occur.
 In such cases, revert to standard paging.

 * Programmatic scrolling to a particular Grid row is not supported when virtual scrolling is enabled, because it is not possible to reliably predict the exact scroll offset of the row.